-College of Medicine Scholarships
+College of Medicine:

 - Incoming Student Scholarships are offered to candidates in the incoming class.
 Many of the scholarships are renewable, ranging in value up to full tuition.
 Most of these scholarships are merit based but some may also require the demonstration of need.
 No additional scholarship application is required; selection is conducted by the Admissions Committee based on multiple components including prior academic performance, experiences, activities, leadership roles, MCAT scores, and the student's application and interview.
 Scholarship offers begin December and will continue until all scholarships are awarded and accepted (usually in May).
 Students are notified via email.
 Approximately 20% of the incoming class receives scholarship and/or grant funding. - Continuing Student Scholarships are offered annually to rising M2, M3, and M4 students.
 Award amounts will vary, and eligibility may include academic excellence, demonstrated leadership and professionalism, or financial need.
 An online scholarship application will be available for students to complete within the spring semester each year.
 The application must be completed by the specified due date to be considered.
-Award selection is conducted beginning late spring through early autumn term, and recipients are notified via email. - Merit Scholarships are awarded to students who have achieved high academic standing in their class.
+Award selection is conducted beginning late spring through early autumn term, and recipients are notified via email. - The Top 25% Merit Scholarships are awarded to students within the top 25% of their class.
+Awards range from \$2500-\$12,000.
 This process is described in detail in Section 6 Academic Affairs.
 No additional scholarship application is required.